Compensation in neighbour disputes over boundaries

 In this case, the claimants also claimed a loss of opportunity to sell their property because of the defendant’s conduct.
 However, the court felt that this part of the application should be adjourned until the property was sold, at which time any damages could be assessed by referring to house prices over the relevant period.

 Now that proportionality is part of the overriding objective, serious consideration should be given to the effect on the properties, and whether the costs of the case are likely to be proportionate to the issues.
-A small trespass could still be proportionate.
+In neighbour disputes, a small trespass could still be proportionate.
 Consider the following to examples.

 - A new fence trespasses on your land by six inches but the encroachment is over a narrow side passage that is the only access to the rear garden and you can no longer take your wheelie bin in or out of your back garden.